isomerpages/pa-chingay/_join-us/Volunteers.md

 We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

-Alternatively, if you would like to be a part of the performing contingent, you may register via: [https://www.chingay.gov.sg/join-us/performers/](https://www.chingay.gov.sg/join-us/performers/).
+Alternatively, we are on a lookout for performing groups that can light up the Chingay Parade and electrify the crowd with your energy, talent, and never-ending passion!
+If you and your group are interested, you may register via: [Join Us A Performing Group!](https://form.gov.sg/64a2386e773e020011928553)

 ## **Pre-Requisites for Volunteer Application**